Florida Voters Head to Polls in Pandemic Primary

 The district covers portions of Miami-Dade County and the Florida Keys.

 In the state’s 27th District, incumbent Democrat Donna Shalala will face Maria Elvira Salazar, a journalist of 35 years.
-She faced Shalala in 2018 and received more than 45% of the vote.
+Salazar faced Shalala in 2018 and received more than 45% of the vote.

-Salazar handily beat out her two Republican opponents: Juan Fiol, a Miami-native and real estate agent with Cuban roots, and Raymond Molina, who has deep ties to the Cuban community as a Bay of Pigs veteran.
+With 79% of the vote Salazar easily beat out her two Republican opponents: Juan Fiol, a Miami-native and real estate agent with Cuban roots, and Raymond Molina, who has deep ties to the Cuban community as a Bay of Pigs veteran.
 Both candidates regularly mentioned their “fight against the threat of socialism” during the campaign.

-But as of 9 p.m. with 75% of precincts reporting, the two candidates have no chance to catch up to Salazar, who garnered 80% of the vote.

 The district covers half of Miami and a large part of Miami-Dade County.